ArborealAudio/OmniAmp/Notes.md

 # TO-DO

+- just a quickie: change the MXR & Bass knobs to be logarithmic!

 - Working auto-gain processor, probably some distinct class whose gains are supplied by each individual processor

+  - had an idea to make each processor have its own auto gain.
+Like you can alt-click it and a little A will show up above the knob, and that knob will compensate for added gain

+  - How to handle the EQ section?
+Each EQ band could have an auto gain component, which gets a little complicated for the gtr tonestack bc it's all one filter and the exact db measurement isn't clear.
+So maybe not the EQ.

+- Comp behavior is currently not-ideal.
+Just gets louder for first 50% and then real GR kicks in after that.
+Adding too much gain in the early parts of the knob.

 - Advanced options including stereo/mono switch, stereo/MS linking for compressor